amandaengeldecastro/mean-calculator/README.md

 2. Geometric mean - calculated as the -th root of the product of all values;
 3. Harmonic mean - calculated as the number of values divided by the sum of one over each value.

-There is a similar exercice in the book "Algoritmos e Programação" written by Afonso Inácio Orth.
+There is a similar exercice in the book "Algoritmos e Programação" written by Afonso Inácio Orth. # mean-calculator